 We therefore kindly ask that you submit your email address, using the secure form below, in order to download the latest route files.

-Once you’ve submitted the form, links to download the latest version of the route in GPX and KML formats will be sent to you by email.
+Once you’ve submitted the form, we will send you a link to an interactive map of the trail.
+From here you’ll be able to to download the latest version of the route in GPX or KML formats.

 Whenever a major update is made to the route, we’ll send a notification to your registered email address to let you know and to supply you with links to the latest version.
 Your data will be used for no purpose other than this.

 We take our trail users’ privacy seriously.
 So, if you prefer, you may unsubscribe from all future communications, either as soon as you’ve downloaded the route files, or at any time thereafter by using the link in each email you’ll receive after submitting this form.

 Thank you for your understanding – and we look forward to seeing you on the trail!

 Become one of the first thru-hikers on the full Transcaucasian Trail route through Armenia & Georgia

 Got more questions?
 Excited about the route and want advice during your planning process?
 We’re seeking intrepid, experienced hikers to be some of the earliest thru-hikers on the brand-new 1,500km North-South Transcaucasian Trail route through Armenia and Georgia.
 In 2023, we’ll be running the second year of the TCT Trailblazers, a new hiker membership program to support them in the planning process.